If you are looking for a fast and efficient way to get lean and fit, sprint intervals might just be your golden ticket.

 One of the key reasons sprint interval training is so effective for fat loss is its ability to keep your metabolism elevated even after the workout is over.

-This phenomenon, known as excess post-exercise oxygen consumption (EPOC), means you continue to burn calories at a higher rate long after you’ve finished your workout.
+This phenomenon, known as excess post-exercise oxygen consumption (EPOC), means you continue to burn calories at a higher rate long after you have finished your workout.

 A study published in the International Journal of Obesity found that subjects who performed sprint intervals burned significantly more fat over 24 hours than those who did steady-state cardio.